ArtlessAvian/overload/README.md

 Decisions Made:
 * Test Driven Development is used!

-* Model and View are seperated.
+* Model and View are separated.
 	* Models are Scripts, not Scenes.
 		* Models need initialization.
 		* Models are heirarchical.
 			* Models can instance other Models as its children.
-			* Models are aware of their child models.
+			* Models are aware of their child models (and grandchild models).
 			* Models are not aware of their parent models.
+			* Benefit: Model is traversable through get_node()
+			* Consequence: Models interact with parents through signals, and parents have to subscribe to their children.
-		* Models are not runnable as their own scene.
+		* (Models are technically runnable as their own scene.)
 			* Models have no view or controller.
 			* Testing is better done in tests.
 	* Views are Scenes.
 		* Views do not need initialization.
 		* Views can be edited in editor.
 		* No model is aware of their view.
-			* Views can be placed anywhere in the SceneTree.
+			* Benefit: Views can be placed anywhere in the SceneTree.
+			* Benefit: Models can be decorated arbitrarily.
+		* Views are runnable as their own scene
+			* Benefit: Independent testing!

 * Blocks / DynamicBlocks:
 	* "Blocks" only handles static blocks and matching.